 The Priory, said to have been founded by St Aldhelm in the 8th century, operated as a nunnery, although it was sacked and rebuilt several times before the 11th century.
 It was then taken over by monks until the dissolution.
 It was rebuilt in the 16th century, much altered over the years, and is now a luxury hotel with beautiful gardens.

 The village is dominated by the relatively recently ruined castle, blown up by order of Parliament after capture in 1646.
 This is the true defensive gateway of the Purbecks, being the only significant gap in the ridge.
 The cross in the square is Victorian, but the base is said to date back to at least a royal decree of 1381.

-William the Conqueror granted land to Longspee and Winchelsea as a reward for their support in the 1066 conquest.
-Later, because Ower had become such a busy and important place, Edward the first issued a charter authorising the building of a new town.
+Because Ower, to the south of Poole Harbour, had become such a busy and important place, Edward the first issued a charter authorising the building of a new town.
 Plans were drawn up, but sadly the Black Death brought it all to a halt.
 There remain a few cottages at Newton today, south east of the Ower peninsula.
 Newton Church remained on maps for a long time: an enthusiastic map maker working at the time the town was being planned included the church not realising that it would never be built!